TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongoupgrade-rca.md

    - MongoDB collections will only have the _id property indexed by default
    - Per request timeout is going to be 30 seconds
-   - Idle connection timeout is increased to 5 hours
+   - Recommended time to refresh idle connections is now 30 minutes

 3. Action required

-   The connection string to the MongoDB service in your application will need to be updated to the following: {GlobalDatabaseAccountName}.mongo.cosmos.azure.com
+   The connection string to the MongoDB service in your application will need to be updated as shown in the Overview dashboard of the Azure Portal.
+The updated endpoint is: `{GlobalDatabaseAccountName}.mongo.cosmos.azure.com` but it might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.